rmclare445/thermopi/README.md

 - ```phase_min```: Specifies the starting minute of respective phase.
 - ```phase_T```: Specifies the target temperature of respective phase.

 The next two options are the tolerances.
-Generally you want to undershoot your target temperature before running the furnace and/or overshoot it before shutdown.
-This prevents the furnace from getting toggled too often.
+Generally you want to undershoot your target temperature before running the furnace and/or overshoot it before shutoff.
+This prevents the furnace from switching on and off too often.

 - ```up_tol```: The amount above the target temperature to shutoff the furnace.
 - ```dn_tol```: The amount below the target temperature to trigger the furnace.

-The final option if frequency (```freq```).
+The final option is frequency (```freq```).
 It is the frequency in Hz of sampling.
 For example, a freq of 0.1 samples every 10 seconds.